lepture/mistune/docs/upgrade.rst

 Plugins
 ~~~~~~~

-Please check the built-in plugins to find out how to write a mistune plugin.
+Please check the advanced guide and built-in plugins source code to find
+out how to write a mistune plugin.

 Directives
 ~~~~~~~~~~